ToluFash/Elearning/README.md

 # How to use

+1. Run `symfony server:start`
+1. Register an admin at `/register_admin697212`
 1. Register a user at `/register`
 1. Populate entities at `/admin`
 1. Access Student portal at  `/student`
+1. Access Instructor portal at  `/instructor`